-1. The university of applied sciences will spend 1.15% of the gross wage bill on decentralized consultations about employment terms and conditions.
+1. The university of applied sciences will spend 1.41% of the aggregate annual income on decentralized consultations about employment terms and conditions.
 This budget will be available for new agreements to be made by the local CA consultations or for improving existing schemes about such matters as:

-• paid parental leave.
-A scheme about this subject will at least specify that the accrual of pension rights will continue in full for the period of parental leave and that the basis of the national insurance contribution calculation will not be affected;
+- paid parental leave.
+A scheme about this subject will at least specify that the accrual of pension rights will continue in full for the period of parental leave and that the basis of the national insurance contribution calculation will not be affected; - childcare.

-• childcare.
 A scheme about this subject will at least concern the care for children aged between 0 and 4.
-The mandatory employer's contribution for each employee will be deducted from the available budget;

-• group IPAP insurance (occupational disability pension top-up plan).

-If it is decided during the decentralized consultations that group IPAP insurance will not be offered, the employer must inform the employees in writing about the risk of a drop in income after expiry of the salary-related phase and the possibility of taking out insurance against this risk;

-• target group policy.
-Policy agreements will be aimed at eliminating physical and financial impediments for participation in the labour force by immigrants, work-disabled persons, persons whose job is subsidized and women;

-• participation policy/jobs (voluntary work while on benefits).
+The mandatory employer's contribution for each employee will be deducted from the available budget; - group IPAP insurance (occupational disability pension top-up plan). - If it is decided during the decentralized consultations that group IPAP insurance will not be offered, the employer must inform the employees in writing about the risk of a drop in income after expiry of the salary-related phase and the possibility of taking out insurance against this risk; - target group policy.
+Policy agreements will be aimed at eliminating physical and financial impediments for participation in the labour force by immigrants, work-disabled persons, persons whose job is subsidized and women; - participation policy/jobs (voluntary work while on benefits).
 It will be discussed whether and to what extent participation jobs can be provided within the university of applied sciences.
-The possibility will also be examined of moving persons with a participation job on to a regular job;

-• additional agreements concerning the travelling expenses scheme for commuting;

-- additional agreement for care leave; - additional agreement for healthcare policy;

-• additional agreements for career policy (for employees who, on their own initiative, wish to prepare for a position elsewhere);

-• teleworking.

-2. With regard to the policy topics referred to here, it applies that the contents and level of the schemes applicable on 31 May 2002 at institution level, whether or not ensuing from the age-conscious personnel policy, quality policy and target group policy, are starting points for the consultations to be held by the CA parties at local level.
-Until new agreements come into effect, the existing schemes will apply, whether these are based on previous CA provisions or not.

-3. In the local CA consultations, how the resources will be spent will be discussed on a regular basis and it will be determined in consultation whether there is any reason for changing the distribution of the resources across the different policy areas.
-The agreements about the spending of the budget will be reported to the Dutch Labour Inspectorate by the employer as a CA agreement.
+The possibility will also be examined of moving persons with a participation job on to a regular job; - additional agreements concerning the travelling expenses scheme for commuting; - additional agreement for care leave; - additional agreement for healthcare policy; - additional agreements for career policy (for employees who, on their own initiative, wish to prepare for a position elsewhere); - teleworking. - 2.
+With regard to the policy topics referred to here, it applies that the contents and level of the schemes applicable on 31 May 2002 at institution level, whether or not ensuing from the age-conscious personnel policy, quality policy and target group policy, are starting points for the consultations to be held by the CA parties at local level.
+Until new agreements come into effect, the existing schemes will apply, whether these are based on previous CA provisions or not. - 3.
+In the local CA consultations, how the resources will be spent will be discussed on a regular basis and it will be determined in consultation whether there is any reason for changing the distribution of the resources across the different policy areas.
+The agreements about the spending of the budget will be reported to the Dutch Inspectorate SZW (Inspectie SWZ) by the employer as a CA agreement. - 4.
+In the local CA consultations the CA parties may agree, under certain conditions, to earmark 30% of the CA salary of a foreign employee as a tax-exempt remuneration.